CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 * [[Neuron electrophysiology]]: more detailed description of the electrophysiology of the neuron, and how the underlying concentration gradients of ions give rise to the electrical integration properties of the neuron.

-* [[Neuron input scaling]]: details on how excitatory and other neural inputs are computed and scaled across multiple different input projections.
+* [[Neuron dendrites]]: details on how excitatory and other neural inputs are computed and scaled across multiple different input projections, in ways that capture some of the additional computational power of dendritic processing within individual neurons.

 * [[Neuron equilibrium potential]]: shows how to derive the _equilibrium_ (steady-state) $V_m$ equation, which clearly exhibits the relative tug-of-war dynamic.